 I. Temperance after Repeal of Prohibition

 The neo-prohibition movement is strong and growing.
-Surprisingly, almost one in five US adults today favors prohibiting the consumption of alcohol by anyone.
+Almost one in five US adults today favors prohibiting alcohol consumption by anyone.
 Of any age.
 For any reason.
 Not even National Prohibition made the consumption of alcohol illegal.

 A Look Back